AdaCore/why3/doc/technical.rst

 .. why3:attribute:: vc:keep_precondition

-   This attribute indicates whether preconditions of calls should kept as assumptions for the program after the call.
+   This attribute indicates whether preconditions of calls should be kept as assumptions for the program after the call.
 See :numref:`sec.keeppreconditions` for details.